sanctuuary/APE_readthedocs/docs/specifications/setup.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

 In order to run APE from the command line, a (JSON) configuration file needs to be provided.
+The API requires a configuration object, which could be created programmatically or could also be created from a (JSON) configuration file.
 The file provides references to all required information, that can be classified in the following 3 groups:

-1. *Domain model* - classification of the types and operations in the domain in form of an **ontology** (see `ontology example <../demo/imagemagick.html#ontology>`_ in OWL format) and a **tool annotation file** (see `tool annotations example <../demo/imagemagick.html#tools>`_ in JSON format).
+1. `Domain model <setup.html#domain-model>`_ - classification of the types and operations in the domain in form of an **ontology** (see `ontology example <../demo/imagemagick.html#ontology>`_ in OWL format) and a **tool annotation file** (see `tool annotations example <../demo/imagemagick.html#tools>`_ in JSON format).
 2. *Workflow specification* - including a list of **workflow inputs/outputs** and template-based